 Each link represents an activity, if there are numbers before the activity, such as 01, 02 or 03, etc. Those are sets of pictures left over from the last cycle.
 The current cycle links don't have numbers in front of, or behind them.
 We've circled the pictures from the current cycle in the image on the right.
 You'll be looking for something similar to this when you're looking for your soldiers photo's.

-The first set of pictures is usually New Arrivals, that varies, but pretty commonly that's the first opportunity you'll have to scower through hundreds of pix looking for your loved one.
+The first set of pictures is usually New Arrivals, that varies, but pretty commonly that's the first opportunity you'll have to scour through hundreds of pix looking for your loved one.
 NBC is the gas chamber, and it's also the first picture many family members find of their soldiers, it seems as though a real effort is made during this event to get a picture of each and every soldier.

-You aren't likely to find pictures of your soldier in every event, but you should be able to keep up with what he/she is doing by following the pictures, and get a handfull of photographs for your scrapbook.
+You aren't likely to find pictures of your soldier in every event, but you should be able to keep up with what he/she is doing by following the pictures, and get a handful of photographs for your scrapbook.

 Finding Pictures of Soldiers on Facebook Pages